Causes Of IBS: 9 Interesting Theories.

 It was suggested that IBS occurs due to:

 • Contractions occur less frequently: this can increase the time food resides inside your intestine.
-The more time food stays in your gut the more water is absorbed into your blood making your stool become hard.
-Also, the more gas is produced resulting in IBS-constipation, IBS bloating, and IBS gas distension.
+The more time food stays in your gut; the more water is absorbed into your blood, making your stool hard.
+Also, more gas is produced, resulting in IBS constipation, IBS bloating, and IBS gas distension.

 • Irregular bowel contractions: the abnormal direction of the wave of contraction or irregular time intervals may lead to the gut pain you feel with IBS.